huginn/huginn/README.md

 ## What is Huginn?

 Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take actions on your behalf.
-Huginn's Agents create and consume events, propagating them along a directed event flow graph.
-Think of it as Yahoo!
+Huginn's Agents create and consume events, propagating them along a directed graph.
+Think of it as a hackable Yahoo!
 Pipes plus IFTTT on your own server.
 You always know who has your data.
 You do.

 ![the origin of the name](doc/imgs/the-name.png)